Ablaze-MIRAI/.github/profile/README.md

 <div align="center">
   <p>Ablaze is a Japanese community.</p>
-  <p>We develop browsers and Linux distributions such as Floorp and AlexandriteOS.</p>
+  <p>We develop browsers and search engine such as Floorp and Frea Search.</p>
 </div>

 # 🔗 Links